Salisbury University: Henson School of Science and Technology

-Since its launch in 2015, SU’s M.S. in Geographic Information Systems (GIS) Management has been consistently ranked among the nation’s best online graduate program in the field and earned the American Association of Geographers 2022 Program Excellence Award.
+SU’s M.S. in Geographic Information Systems (GIS) Management earned the American Association of Geographers 2022 Program Excellence Award.

-The Henson School’s integrated science major, launched in fall 2020, was the first of its kind in the University System of Maryland.

 The National Science Foundation has awarded Henson School faculty and students over $7 million in grant funding.

 The Henson School’s high-performance computing lab, established using funds from a $2.5 million gift from the Richard A. Henson Foundation in 2017, features a Beowulf cluster designed for both classroom instruction as well as a research cluster.

 The Eastern Shore Regional GIS Cooperative (ESRGC), founded in 2004, partners with municipal, county, regional, state and federal governments, as well as private and non-profit organizations, in an effort to develop data-driven decision-making tools.
 The cooperative has established over 50 partnerships and are the Eastern Shore’s leader in GIS services.

 In 2022, the Henson School opened SU’s REAL Robotics Lab, establishing a home base for the GULLS VEXU Robotics Team and research space for STEM students.
 The lab consists of drone and 3-D printing labs, engineering workstations, and a competition standard VEX robotics arena.